cloudmesh/cloudmesh-robot/README.md

 ## Emacs on OSX

 There are many different versions of emacs available on OSX.
 Aquaemacs is often used as it integrates nicely with the OSX GUI interface.

 * [AquaEmacs](http://aquamacs.org/download.shtml)

 ## Matplotlib on OSX

 As we typically install python with virtualenv, we need to configure matplotlib properly to use it.
-The easiest way to do thisis to execute the following commands.
+The easiest way to do this is to execute the following commands.
 After you run them you can use matplotlib.

 	pip install numpy
 	pip install matplotlib